Plezure whisky blending water

 1:1

 High ABV tropical aging creates dense fruit and spice.
-Plezure at 1:1 ratio opens the mid-palate without dulling the finish.
+Plezure at 1:1 opens the mid-palate without dulling the finish.

 Peated / Islay